-- Expenditure Reports, Term and Condition No. 15.
-A footnote has been added regarding the timeframe for completing final payment requests when all funds on an award will be canceling at the end of the Federal fiscal year. - Reporting Subawards and Executive Compensation, Term and Condition No. 19.
-This term and condition has been updated to incorporate the revised award term from Appendix A to Part 170. - System for Award Management (SAM.gov) and Universal Identifier Requirements, Term and Condition No. 20.
-This term and condition has been updated to incorporate the revised award term from Appendix A to Part 25. - Copyrighted Material, Term and Condition No. 25.
+- Academic Technology Transfer and Commercialization of University Research, Term and Condition No. 24.
+This term and condition has been incorporated into GC-1 and applies only to IHEs. - Copyrighted Material, Term and Condition No. 25.
 The term "nontransferable" has been deleted and the royalty-free license rights language has been updated for consistency with the revised 2 CFR part 200. - Program Income, Term and Condition No. 27.
 The full definition of program income from 2 CFR § 200.1 has been incorporated for greater transparency. - Intangible Property, Term and Condition No. 29.
 Links to the National Institute of Standards and Technology (NIST) Bayh-Dole Regulations for Federal Funding Inventions and the current Interagency Domestic Manufacturing Waiver Form have been added to this term and condition. - Audit and Records, Term and Condition No. 31.
 Language has been added from 2 CFR § 200.337 regarding right of access to records of the recipient and subrecipient pertinent to the Federal award. - Termination and Enforcement, Term and Condition No. 33.
 This term and condition has been updated for consistency with the suspension and termination requirements contained in the revised 2 CFR part 200. - Non-Discrimination Statutes, Term and Condition No. 35.
 A reference to Executive Order (E.O.)
 14096, Revitalizing Our Nation's Commitment to Environmental Justice for All, has been added.
 In addition, the full title of E.O.
-13166 has been included.

-- Whistleblower Protection, Term and Condition No. 43.
-Information on the overall requirements and applicability of 41 U.S.C. § 4712 has been incorporated for greater transparency. - Build America, Buy America, Term and Condition No. 47.
-Updates have been made to this term and condition for consistency with 2 CFR part 184. - Recipient Integrity and Performance Matters, Term and Condition No. 48.
-The OMB designated integrity and performance system has changed from the Federal Awardee Performance and Integrity Information System to SAM.gov. - Resolution of Conflicting Conditions, Term and Condition No. 60.
-This term and condition has been updated to indicate if CA-FATC is silent on a specific area covered by 2 CFR (including 2 CFR part 200), 2 CFR applies.
+13166 has been included. - Whistleblower Protection, Term and Condition No. 43.
+Information on the overall requirements and applicability of 41 U.S.C. § 4712 has been incorporated for greater transparency. - Build America, Buy America, Term and Condition No. 46.
+Updates have been made to this term and condition for consistency with 2 CFR part 184. - Foreign Financial Disclosure Report (FFDR) (CHIPS and Science Act of 2022), Term and Condition No. 54.
+This term and condition has been incorporated into GC-1 and applies only to IHEs. - Resolution of Conflicting Conditions, Term and Condition No. 58.
+This term and condition has been updated to indicate if GC-1 is silent on a specific area covered by 2 CFR (including 2 CFR part 200), 2 CFR applies.

-A new provision also has been added indicating the order of precedence should there be an inconsistency between 2 CFR (including 2 CFR part 200) and the NSF Proposal and Award Policies and Procedures Guide (PAPPG).2
+A new provision also has been added indicating the order of precedence should there be an inconsistency between 2 CFR (including 2 CFR part 200) and the NSF Proposal and Award Policies and Procedures Guide (PAPPG).